TobiasPSP/doneland_sources/Tools/Software/EspHome/Introduction/Manual Provisioning/README.md

-TCommunication via *USB* is technically not at all straight-forward: a variety of techniques are used by which microcontrollers and boards can transfer information via *USB*:
+Communication via *USB* is technically not strictly standardized: a variety of techniques exist by which microcontrollers and boards can transfer information via *USB*:

 * **Native USB support:** newer microcontrollers come with native *USB support* built-in.
 However, there are different levels of native *USB support*.
   * **USB OTG (On-The-Go):** found in *ESP32-S2* and *ESP32-S3*